Fujihita/chatbot-aiko/README.md

 * Azure free hosting has a 24 minute idle timeout.
 After 24 minutes without any activity, the app will be reset.
 This can be mitigated by using a second web app with ```heartBeat()``` function in ```server.js``` (the two apps ping each other every 10 minutes to avoid idle timeout)
 * Azure free web apps also have a variety of daily CPU time, I/O, Memory, etc. quotas.
 * Due to privacy concerns, Aiko is configured to store only 300 latest chat entries.
 This setting can be changed or removed in ```WikiaChatConnector.logger.add()``` function.
+* New Discord channels will need to ping Aiko once in order for her to map the channelID in her multiplexer map.